 *Students belonging from newly formed Union Territories are given concession.

-The CA Intermediate November 2023 application will tentatively open in the third week of July 2023.
+The CA Intermediate November 2023 application window has been closed.
 Candidates who wish to give the exam need to fill the exam form of CA Intermediate.
 Candidates have the option to attempt either of Group I/ II or both groups together.

 Exam form fee